Gluten Intolerance - Celiac Disease

 Due to the poor bonding characteristics of this patient's enamel, crowns had to be placed on every tooth in her mouth to stop the wear and erosion and to restore a healthy occlusal (bite) relationship.
 Empress crowns were placed on her front teeth and porcelain fused to gold crowns were placed on her posterior teeth.
 See the case report of her complete dental story.

+Did you know that Celiac disease can cause dental problems?
+Both the enamel and dentin can be affected.
 The patient whose pictures you see above and below received a celiac diagnosis at age 13.
 Her tooth enamel failed to develop correctly and as a result was soft and susceptible to stains and wear.
 Composite bonding placed by her former dentist to improve the look of her teeth showed signs of staining and failing after 18 months, which was probably a result of her poorly developed enamel and dentin (the soft layer below the enamel).

 What is Celiac Disease?